varunbabumk/sql_data_warehouse_project/README.md

-# sql_data_warehouse_project
 Building a modern Data Warehouse with SQL Server,including ETL processes,data modelling,analytics.
-# 📊 Data Warehouse and Analytics Project
+# 📊 sql_data_warehouse_project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **sql_data_warehouse_project** repository! 🚀
 This project demonstrates a **comprehensive data warehousing and analytics solution**, from building a modern data warehouse to generating actionable insights.
 Designed as a **portfolio project**, it highlights industry best practices in **data engineering, data modeling, and analytics**.

 ---